 \section{Introduction}

-The regularity of perimeter-minimizing sets in sub-Finsler geometry is one of the most challenging problems in Calculus of Variations.
+The regularity of perimeter-minimizing sets in sub-Finsler geometry is currently one of the most challenging problems in Calculus of Variations.
 A sub-Finsler structure in a Carnot-Carathéodory manifold with a completely non-integrable distribution $\hhh$ is defined by a smooth norm on $\hhh$.
 The case of a Euclidean norm is that of sub-Riemannian geometry.
-The notion of Sub-Riemannian perimeter was introduced by Garofalo and Nhieu \cite{MR1404326}, while sub-Finsler boundary measures in the first Heisenberg group $\hh^1$ were considered by Sánchez \cite{snchez2017subfinsler}, and sub-Finsler perimeter in $\hh^1$ by Pozuelo and Ritoré \cite{PozueloRitore2021} and Franceschi et al.~\cite{monti-finsler}.
+The notion of sub-Riemannian perimeter was introduced by Garofalo and Nhieu \cite{MR1404326}, while sub-Finsler boundary measures in the first Heisenberg group $\hh^1$ were considered by Sánchez \cite{snchez2017subfinsler}, and sub-Finsler perimeters in $\hh^1$ by Pozuelo and Ritoré \cite{PozueloRitore2021} and Franceschi et al.~\cite{monti-finsler}.

 Fine properties of sets of finite perimeter in the Heisenberg groups $\hh^n$ were obtained by Franchi, Serapioni and Serra-Cassano \cite{MR1871966}.
-In particular, they obtained a structure result for the reduced boundary of a set of finite perimeter: except for a set of small spherical Hausdorff dimension, it is the union of $\hh$-regular hypersurfaces (i.e., level sets of continuous function with continuous first derivatives in the horizontal directions) see Main Theorem in page~486 of \cite{MR1871966}.
-Up to now it is an open problem to determine the regularity of perimeter-minimizing $\hh$-regular hypersurfaces.
+Among others, they obtained a structure result for the reduced boundary of a set of finite perimeter: except for a set of small spherical Hausdorff dimension, it is the union of $\hh$-regular hypersurfaces (i.e., level sets of continuous functions with continuous first derivatives in the horizontal directions), see the Main Theorem in page~486 of \cite{MR1871966}.